-- ‘Pay-per-chore’, where you literally set a price per chore and pay once they’re done
+- ‘Pay-per-chore’, where you literally set a price per chore and pay the child once they’re done.

-- ‘Your chores unlock your allowance’, where chores don’t have an individual value, but they need to do all of them to unlock their allowance at the end of the week, or do a portion of them to unlock a portion of their allowance
+- ‘Your chores unlock your allowance’, where chores don’t have an individual value, but children need to do all of them to unlock their allowance at the end of the week, or do a portion of them to unlock a portion of their allowance.

 Approach: “I shouldn’t have to pay my children to do their chores”

-- ‘Citizen of the household’, the idea that as part of the household you need to do your chores regardless of monetary reward.
+- ‘Citizen of the household’, as part of the household children need to do your chores regardless of monetary reward.
 The children may get pocket money on the side, but that’s not tied to their chores, it’s there so they can practice managing money and making decisions about spending, saving and giving.

 Approach: Somewhere in the middle

-- ‘Core jobs and extra jobs’, the idea that you do certain jobs as part of your responsibility within the household, and you have the opportunity to earn extra money via agreed extra jobs.
+- ‘Core jobs and extra jobs’, the idea that children do certain jobs as part of their responsibility within the household, and have the opportunity to earn extra money via agreed extra jobs.

 5. When should kids start to earn pocket money?

 We believe in starting young, so children and parents can start building those habits early.
 Remember, it doesn’t always have to be with money, at the younger ages of 2 and 3 you can start with star charts, and let your kids earn stars that they can put towards rewards.
 Most kids using NatWest Rooster Money’s app start receiving pocket money between 4 and 7 years old, but it’s really up to the parents.
 Families with more than one child will often find the younger siblings wanting to catch up with their older brothers and sisters early, so you may see things change when one child starts earning pocket money.